yashfren/yashfren.github.io/_posts/2025-08-15-ReportingTips.md

 ### 4. Code Blocks

-use three backticks, write your code/text and close this block with three backticks.
+Use three backticks, write your code/text and close this block with three backticks.

 it should look